decentraland/documentation/content/creator/sdk7/networking/authoritative-servers.md

 ## Multiplayer persistance

-Unlike local scenes that are newly mounted each time a player walks into them, scenes that use authoritative servers have a life span that extends well beyond when the player enters and leaves the scene.
+Unlike local scenes that are newly mounted each time a player walks into them, scenes that use 3rd party servers have a life span that extends well beyond when the player enters and leaves the scene.

 You must therefore design the experience taking into account that player won't always find the scene in the same initial state.
 Any changes made to the scene will linger on for other players to find, you must make sure that these don't interfere with future player's experiences in an undesired way.